shaloo/docs.arcana/docs/ca/introduction/use-cases.md

 ## Lending

 Borrowers and lenders often face challenges when their assets are distributed across chains and they want to access new yield products on specific chains.
 With {{config.extra.arcana.company_name}}, a user can supply liquidity to a lending protocol on one chain, such as Ethereum, using their unified balance aggregated from other chains like Optimism and Base.

-This leads to larger deposit and borrow transactions with the access to a larger pool of capital
+This leads to larger deposit and borrow transactions with the access to a larger pool of capital.

 ## Staking/Restaking

 Restaking requires users to bring assets or derivatives to specific chains. {{config.extra.arcana.company_name}} enables users to stake or restake assets on a protocol running on a single chain (for example, Polygon) by leveraging their unified balance across multiple chains.
 For instance, a user with ETH on Ethereum and Arbitrum can stake and restake seamlessly on another chain without manual transfers.

-This allows users from multiple EVM ecosystems to participate in the protocol
+This allows users from multiple EVM ecosystems to participate in the protocol.

 *Stay tuned, {{config.extra.arcana.company_name}} is actively working on supporting additional use cases with the {{config.extra.arcana.ca_sdk_name}}.*